 Step by Step guide to electric motor testing

-1. First of all grip the motor securely while it is running.
+First of all grip the motor securely while it is running.
 Otherwise when you turn on the motor there are heavy chances that it will cause an accident.

 Make sure that there is no power going to the motor before testing it.
 You can also check this by physical inspection.
 Being an engineer myself I always prefer to use a multimeter to check voltage of cables connected to motor.

-3. There are two connections on a multimeter one with black and another with red color.
+There are two Probes on a multimeter one with black and another with red color.
 Both have different functions, so be careful when using them on an electric circuit because they can do harm.
 You have to connect RED probe with phase (live) wires and negative probe with ground or neutral of motor.

-4. Set the multimeter to ohms and put one end of the black probe on a motor terminal or wire that you think is broken while trying to check the winding.
+Set the multimeter to ohms (as shown in image) and put one end of the black probe on a motor terminal or wire that you think is broken while trying to check the winding.
 The other red probe should go to another motor terminal.
 Now watch your meter, if it shows resistance then your wire is not shorted, but if there isn't any resistance it shows a short circuit.

 8 Most common faults in electric motors and how to troubleshoot them